-Head of the Department
+Head of the Department Head

+Department of Commerce S. M. D. L. College, Kalamboli.
+Principal

+PRINCIPAL

-SES's S. M. Dadasaheb Limaye ACS College, Kalamneli, Tal: Panvel, Dist: Kalyad.
+SES's S. M. Dadasaheb Limaye

+ACS College, Kalamboli,

+Tal; Panvel, Dist; Kaiyad.

-Department of Commerce Year 2017 -18 Program Specific Outcome
+Department of Commerce Year 2018 -19 Program Specific Outcome

 - 1) Knowledge about the specific terms in business communication. - 2) Acquired practical and theoretical knowledge in accounting. - 3) Knowledge about the principles of management and theory of management - 4) Knowledge in accounting principles and standards. - 5) Knowledge in auditing principles and techniques. - 6) Identify solution in maths and stats. - 7) Knowledge about the specific terms in business law. - 8) Knowledge about the basic concepts of capital budgeting, calculation of working capital. - 9) Learning basic knowledge and practical application in income tax and GST. - 10) Acquainted students with the various aspects of international trade, foreign exchange market, recent foreign exchange rate policy.